Frequently Asked Questions

 KEI invites the opportunity to co-sponsor events with other thinktanks, universities, civic groups, businesses and government agencies.
 In the past, KEI has held joint events with other organizations ranging from small seminars to multi-day conferences.
 Organizations wishing to co-sponsor an event with KEI have two contact options:

-- Public affairs groups should email KEI’s Director for Public Affairs, Sarah Yun.
+- Public affairs groups should email KEI’s Director for Media Relations and Public Affairs, Linda Butcher.

 - Academic groups should email KEI’s Director for Academic Affairs and Research, Nick Hameisvicz.